passenger94/shoes3/shoesManual_redcarpet01.md

 Now let's interact with Shoes objects in order to incrementally create the following GUI in a fast prototyping fashion.![:margin_left => 100](/static/shoes-irb-history-lesson.png)

-Type the following code in your IRB console to create a [with a specific title and size.
-The variable **app** will contain your newly created window but it is possible to search Shoes apps amongst [[App.Shoes.APPS](App.Shoes.app]]).
+Type the following code in your IRB console to create a <span style="color:blue">App.Shoes.app</span> with a specific title and size.
+The variable **app** will contain your newly created window but it is possible to search Shoes apps amongst <span style="color:blue">App.Shoes.APPS</span>.

 `app #Shoes.app(:title => "History Lesson", :height => 75, :width#> 300) {}`

 A stack is added to contain the text that will display the historical era.
-You will notice that simply calling <span style="color:blue">para]] in IRB will result in a NoMethodError exception.
-Para is essentially a method that belongs to a [[Slots</span>, hence **app.para** is used here.
+You will notice that simply calling <span style="color:blue">Element.para</span> in IRB will result in a NoMethodError exception.
+Para is essentially a method that belongs to a <span style="color:blue">Slots</span>, hence **app.para** is used here.

 `app.stack { @p = app.para }`

-The following creates a <span style="color:blue">flow</span> allowing buttons to align side-by-side and also the first button.
+The following creates a <span style="color:blue">Element.flow</span> allowing buttons to align side-by-side and also the first button.
 The button is clickable immediately after typing the code below.

 `f = app.flow { app.button("1800s") { @p.replace "1800s" } }`

-It is possible to manipulate elements in any [[Slots]].
+It is possible to manipulate elements in any <span style="color:blue">Slots</span>.
 Let's add another historical era to your your flow.

 `f.button("1900s") { @p.replace "1900s" }`